gmac/schema-stitching-handbook/federation-services/README.md

 }
 ```

-The stitched gateway has loaded all federation SDLs, adapted their directives into stitching-native configuration, and now integrates them just like any other GraphQL service with types merged using their `_entities` query.
+The stitched gateway has loaded all federation SDLs, adapted their directives into stitching-native configuration, and now integrates them just like any other GraphQL service with types merged through their `_entities` query.

 ### Adapting Federation services

 Federation and Stitching use fundamentally similar patterns to combine underlying subservices (in fact, both tools have shared origins in [Apollo Stitching](https://www.apollographql.com/docs/federation/migrating-from-stitching/)).
 However, their specific implementations have an important differentiator:

-- **Apollo Federation uses a _centralized_ approach**, where all types have a single "origin" service (where the unextended type definition is located).
+- **Apollo Federation uses a _centralized_ approach**, where all types have a single "origin" service (i.e.: where the unextended type definition is).
 Querying for a type always starts from its origin and builds out to its remote extensions.
 - **Stitching uses a _decentralized_ approach**, where any service may originate any type.
-Regardless of where a typed object originates, its original representation may be filled in with missing details from other services.
+Regardless of where a typed object is first represented, that original object may be filled in with missing details from other services.

-The practical implications of how each tool handles origins informs how a federation service gets translated into a stitched subschema:
+How each system handles origins informs how a federation service gets translated into a stitched subschema:

-- All types with a `@key` directive become merged types; the key fields go into `selectionSet`.
+1. All types with a `@key` directive become merged types; the key fields go into `selectionSet`.
-- All fields with a `@requires` directive are made into computed fields.
+1. All fields with a `@requires` directive are made into computed fields.
-- All fields with an `@external` directive are removed _unless they are part of the `@key`_.
+1. All fields with an `@external` directive are removed _unless they are part of the `@key`_.
 Stitching expects schemas to only publish fields that they actually have data for.
-This is considerably simpler than the federation approach where services may be responsible for data they don't have on their own.
+This is considerably simpler than the federation approach where services may be responsible for data they don't have.
-- With the indirection of `@external` fields eliminated, the `@provides` directive is no longer necessary.
+1. By eliminating the indirection of `@external` fields, the `@provides` directive is no longer necessary.
 Stitching's query planner can automate the optimial selection of as many fields as possible from as few services as possible.